WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 Problem
 ~~~~~~~

-When two PTOs or Constraints are connected in series with no mass between them, Simulink attempts to connect two joints directly together.
+When two PTOs or Constraints are connected in series with no mass between them, Simulink attempts to connect two joint blocks directly together.
-Simulink cannot reconcile the forcing and motion between those joints without a mass between series joints.
+Simulink cannot reconcile the forcing and motion between these series joints without a mass between them.

 Possible error messages
 ~~~~~~~~~~~~~~~~~~~~~~~